-The botanical inventory (summer and fall) completed on the Subject Lands identified a total of 95 species of vascular plants.
-Of that number, 42 (or 44%) are native and 53 (or 56%) are exotic.
+The botanical inventory (spring, summer and fall) completed on the Subject Lands identified a total of 95 species of vascular plants.
+Of that number, 41 (or 43%) are native and 54 (or 57%) are exotic.
 A full species list is included in Table 8 (Appendix B).
-The majority of the native species (98%) observed on the Subject Lands are ranked S5 (secure in Ontario).
-One species (2%), a planted Black Walnut (Juglans nigra), is ranked S4? (apparently secure in Ontario; NHIC 2018).
+The majority of the native species (95%) observed on the Subject Lands are ranked S5 (secure in Ontario).
+Two species (5%) are ranked S4 (apparently secure in Ontario; NHIC 2020): a planted Black Walnut (Juglans nigra) and Red Ash (Fraxinus pennsylvanica)